smaugfm/simple-telegram-forwarder/README.md

 # Simple Telegram forwarder

-A small tool for automatically forwarding telegram messages from a source chat to a list of destination chats as they appear.
+A small tool for automatically forwarding telegram messages from source chats to destination chats in real time as messages appear.

-- Monitoring multiple sources and forwarding/coying messages to all the defined destinations
+- Monitoring multiple sources and forwarding/copying messages to all the defined destinations
-- Forwarding (with 'Forwarded to' label) or just copying (posting as new) messages to destinations
+- Forwarding (with 'Forwarded to' label) or copying (posting as new) messages
-- Filtering messages with regular expressions
+- Filtering messages with regular expressions, so only messages that match the filter get copied/forwarded
 - `--auth-only` flag to only interactively login to Telegram and then exit
-- This app uses Client API, so there is no need to create any bots and be an admin of the group/channel from where you want to forward messages
+- The app uses Telegram Client API, so there is no need to create any bots and be an admin of the group/channel from where you want to forward messages
-- You don't need to trust any third party software or service with your Telegram account as this app does not force you to forward your Telegram OTP code anywhere.
+- You don't need to trust any third party software or service with your Telegram account, this app does not force you to forward your Telegram OTP code anywhere.

 ### Usage